toonshi/mshamba/README.md

 using chmod ....
 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy

+*Note: The `farm1_ledger` canister requires an initialization argument.
+This is provided via the `farm1_ledger.args` file located in the project root directory.
+This file contains the Candid initialization argument for the `farm1_ledger` canister.*
 ```

 Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.